DevRaske/Simple-Discord-Presence/README.md

 ## What is it about?

-Just a simple python code, that can adjust your Discord Rich Presence.
+Just a simple python code using **pypresence**, that can adjust your Discord Rich Presence.

 ## How to create Application?
 Make sure you go to the **[Discord Developer Portal](https://discord.dev)** and create new Application.